jotaro-ora/claude-code-agent/tools/README.md

 **🔧 CRITICAL MAINTENANCE RULE**: When modifying any tool in this directory (adding, updating, or removing tools), you MUST also update `tools_list.md` to reflect the changes.
 This file serves as the authoritative reference for AI agents to understand available functionality.

+**🖥️ CLI REQUIREMENT**: All tools that connect to external APIs must support command-line interface (CLI) usage.
+This allows for direct testing and integration with external systems.

 ## Tools Documentation Maintenance

 ### tools_list.md